-"Acrylonitrile-Butadiene-Styrene (ABS) Welding Adhesive" means any adhesive intended by the manufacturer to weld ABS pipe.
-ABS pipe is made by reacting monomers of acrylonitrile, butadiene, and styrene and is normally identified with an ABS marking.

-"Adhesive" means any substance that is used to bond one surface to another surface by attachment or fused union.

-"Adhesive Primer" means any product intended by the manufacturer to be applied to a substrate, prior to the application of an adhesive, to provide a bonding surface.

-"Adhesive Bonding Primer" means an adhesive applied to a surface to improve the bond of subsequent adhesives and sometimes to inhibit corrosion.

-"Adhesive Primer for Plastic" means a material applied to a plastic substrate before applying an adhesive in order to obtain better adhesion.

-"Adhesive Product" means any adhesive, glue, cement, mastic, adhesive bonding primer, adhesive primer, adhesive primer for plastics, and any other adhesive primer.
-Adhesive products are a type of coating.

-"Adhesive Solid" means the nonvolatile portion of an adhesive that remains after heating a sample of the material at 110° degrees C-Celsius for one hour.

-"Aerosol Adhesive" means an adhesive packaged as an aerosol product in which the spray mechanism is permanently housed in a nonrefillable can designed for hand-held application without the need for ancillary hoses or spray equipment.
-"Aerosol adhesives" include "special purpose spray adhesives," "mist spray adhesives," and "web spray adhesives" as defined in the Air Resources Board consumer products regulation found in Title 17 of the California Code of Regulations, section 94507 et seq.

-"Airless Spray" means a spray method in which a pump forces the adhesive through an atomizing nozzle at high pressure (1,000 to 6,000 pounds per square inch).

-"Any Other Primer" means a coating or adhesive applied to a substrate to improve adhesion of subsequently applied adhesive, except adhesive primer and adhesive bonding primer.

-"Architectural Sealant/Primer" means any sealant or sealant primer intended by the manufacturer to be applied to stationary structures, including mobile homes, and their appurtenances.
-Appurtenances to an architectural structure include, but are not limited to: hand railings, cabinets, bathroom and kitchen fixtures, fences, rain gutters and downspouts, and windows.
+- "Acrylonitrile-Butadiene-Styrene (ABS) Welding Adhesive" means any adhesive intended by the manufacturer to weld ABS pipe.
+ABS pipe is made by reacting monomers of acrylonitrile, butadiene, and styrene and is normally identified with an ABS marking. - "Adhesive" means any substance that is used to bond one surface to another surface by attachment or fused union. - "Adhesive Primer" means any product intended by the manufacturer to be applied to a substrate, prior to the application of an adhesive, to provide a bonding surface. - "Adhesive Bonding Primer" means an adhesive applied to a surface to improve the bond of subsequent adhesives and sometimes to inhibit corrosion. - "Adhesive Primer for Plastic" means a material applied to a plastic substrate before applying an adhesive in order to obtain better adhesion. - "Adhesive Product" means any adhesive, glue, cement, mastic, adhesive primer, adhesive primer for plastics, and any other adhesive primer.
+Adhesive products are a type of coating. - "Adhesive Solid" means the nonvolatile portion of an adhesive that remains after heating a sample of the material at 110° degrees C-Celsius for one hour. - "Aerosol Adhesive" means an adhesive packaged as an aerosol product in which the spray mechanism is permanently housed in a nonrefillable can designed for hand-held application without the need for ancillary hoses or spray equipment.
+"Aerosol adhesives" include "special purpose spray adhesives," "mist spray adhesives," and "web spray adhesives" as defined in the Air Resources Board consumer products regulation found in Title 17 of the California Code of Regulations, section 94507 et seq. - "Airless Spray" means a spray method in which a pump forces the adhesive through an atomizing nozzle at high pressure (1,000 to 6,000 pounds per square inch). - "Any Other Primer" means a coating or adhesive applied to a substrate to improve adhesion of subsequently applied adhesive, except adhesive primer and adhesive bonding primer. - "Architectural Sealant/Primer" means any sealant or sealant primer intended by the manufacturer to be applied to stationary structures, including mobile homes, and their appurtenances.
+Appurtenances to an architectural structure include, but are not limited to: hand railings, cabinets, bathroom and kitchen fixtures, fences, rain gutters and downspouts, and windows. - "Associated Solvent" means any solvent used in a solvent cleaning machine or for solvent cleaning performed in association with the application of any adhesive product or sealant product. - "Automotive Glass Adhesive Primer" means any adhesive primer intended by the manufacturer to be applied to automotive glass prior to installation with an adhesive/sealant.
+This primer improves adhesion to the pinch weld and blocks ultraviolet light.

-[Annotated draft of March 27, 2012] August 19, 1999[date of amended rule adoption] Comment [A211]: Our protocol is to add this lead-in sentence.
+Comment [A178]: Our protocol is to add this lead-in sentence.